1coderookie/KobraGoNeoInsights/docs/firmware/fw_marlin.md

       ```
       Now you can start trying to find the best retraction speed that may be above 25mm/s by printing retraction towers.

+**Default Max Acceleration** (change/s) change = mm/s (Maximum start speed for accelerated moves): 500, 500, 100, 500 (Neo) / 1000 (Go) -> you can override them with `M201`

+The **default acceleration settings** (change/s) change = mm/s are:
+- X, Y, Z and E acceleration for printing moves: 500 -> you can override them with `M204 P`
+- E acceleration for retracts: 500 -> you can override that with `M204 R`
+- X, Y, Z acceleration for travel (non printing) moves: 1000 -> you can override that with `M204 T`

+#### Linear Advance
+The useful function "Linear Advance" is NOT activated!
+This seems to be due to the fact that (afaik) there's some kind of problem with Marlin firmware versions before v2.1 and TMC2208 stepper drivers.

 ### Neo